-Following lunch, visits would be made to Mornington Peninsula Chocolates at Flinders and Main Ridge Dairy at Main Ridge.
-Both properties complement the wineries beautifully and offer variety that’s missing in other wine regions.
-On days when both these properties are closed, a visit would be made to Stonier Wines, Tucks Ridge or Ten Minutes by Tractor Vineyard.
+Following lunch, visits would be made to Mornington Peninsula Chocolates at Flinders and Red Hill Cheese at Main Ridge.
+On days when either of these properties are closed, a visit would be made to Stonier and/or Ten Minutes by Tractor Vineyards.

 After such a great day, there is just one thing for you to do - enjoy the ride back to Melbourne, savoring your precious memories which will last for years to come.

 Nouls 13: This is the best wine tour of the Yarra valley region you can do...Thanks for a quality day!